 Get an overview of prior public input opportunities, including presentations and summaries from citizen advisory committee meetings.

-A draft of the management plan amendment is available for review between December 1, 2016, and January 6, 2017.
-During this time, DNR invites you to review the draft plan amendment and provide your input.
-Comments can be submitted using an online form, or in-person at a public open house.
+A draft of the management plan amendment was available for review between December 1, 2016, and January 6, 2017.

 Fort Ridgely State Park, encompassing 1,044 acres within the Minnesota River Valley, is Minnesota's fourth oldest state park.